mherman22/CreateFhirResources/README.md

     }
 }
 ```
-- In order to make a GET request of the same patient resource, all i need to do is add http://hapi.fhir.org/baseR4/Observation/{id}, i.e http://hapi.fhir.org/baseR4/Observation/3053315
+- In order to make a GET request of the same patient resource, all i need to do is add (http://hapi.fhir.org/baseR4/Observation/{id}), i.e (http://hapi.fhir.org/baseR4/Observation/3053315)

 # Test the Patient.fhir.json resource
-- When i make a POST request to the Hapi Fhir server with the patient.fhir.json(https://github.com/mherman22/CreateFhirResources/blob/main/patientResource/patient.fhir.json) using http://hapi.fhir.org/baseR4/Patient in PostMan, i get the result shown below.
+- When i make a POST request to the Hapi Fhir server with the [patient.fhir.json](https://github.com/mherman22/CreateFhirResources/blob/main/patientResource/patient.fhir.json) using [fhir patient resource](http://hapi.fhir.org/baseR4/Patient) in PostMan, i get the result shown below.

 ```{
     "resourceType": "Patient",